CS207-group2/cs207-FinalProject/docs/milestone1.md

 # Introduction
-Describe problem the software solves and why it's important to solve that problem

-The package can automatically differentiate a function input into the program.
+This package can automatically differentiate a function input into the program.
 By applying the chain rule repeatedly to these operations, derivatives of arbitrary order can be computed automatically, accurately to machine accuracy.
 It currently supports forward-mode differentiation.

 The major application of automatic differentiation is gradient-based optimization, which is commonly used as the foundation of neural nets.

-Calculates the derivative of a function to machine accuracy.
-Avoid using the difference quotient, which is difficult to calculate to machine accuracy because, to estimate a limit approaching zero requires the computer to store and do computations with a very small number

 # Background
 Automatic differentiation breaks down any function into its elementary functions using a graph structure and calculates the derivative while retaining the function by using dual numbers.
 This is accomplished by substituting (x + ɛ x-prime) for x in f(x).